 As you go about your daily life at home practice Confident Entrances and Exits each time you enter the room and leave a room.
 Enter a room in a way that feels proud and powerful.
-Hey why stop there?!
-Be Brave and have fun!
-Try it when you enter and exit cars, grocery stores, and anywhere else you go.
+Hey why stop there!
+DO it when you enter and exit cars, grocery stores, and anywhere else you go.

 See how often people smile or seem very interested in what you have to say.
 You may find your confidence brings lots of smiles to your life.
 Have Fun!